Dark Fluxes from Accreting Black Holes and Direct Detections: Dark Matter Produced from keV Environment near Black Holes

-In Figure \ref{figFlux}, we make the contour plot of dark flux $\Phi_D$ as a function of locations in the disk $R/R_s$ and black hole masses $M/M_{\odot}$, which will be used in the estimations below.
-In the following, we list a few mechanisms to produce the dark matter flux.
+In Figure \ref{figFlux}, we make the contour plot of dark flux $\Phi_D$ as a function of locations in the disk $R/R_s$ and black hole masses $M/M_{\odot}$, which will be helpful to estimate the benchmark parameters below.